uber-go/fx/config/README.md

-Loader type is very customizable and lets you write parallel tests easily: if you don't want to use `os.LookupEnv()` function to look for environment variables you can override with your custom function: `config.DefaultLoader.SetLookupFn()`
+Loader type is very customizable and lets you write parallel tests easily: if you don't want to use `os.LookupEnv()` function to look for environment variables you can override it with your custom function: `config.DefaultLoader.SetLookupFn()`.